freenas/freenas-docs/userguide/storage.rst

 Setting permissions is an important aspect of managing data access.
-The graphical administrative interface is meant to set the **initial** permissions for a volume or dataset in order to make it available as a share.
-Once a share is available, the client operating system should be used to fine-tune the permissions of the files and directories that are created by the client.
+The graphical administrative interface is meant to set the **initial** permissions for a volume or dataset to make it available as a share.
+Once a share is available, the client operating system is used to fine-tune the permissions of the files and directories that are created by the client.

 :ref:`Sharing` contains configuration examples for several types of